elh/gh-stars/README.md

 nx serve gh-stars
 ```

-Built with Nx, Vite, and TailwindCSS.
+Built with Nx, Vite, and React.